Education

 Two-year program leading to the MPVM (Masters of Preventive Veterinary Medicine) that emphasizes wildlife health and wildlife epidemiology.
 This option is only open to graduate veterinarians.

-UC Davis offers residency programs in several areas pertinent to wildlife health, including zoological medicine and pathology.
+UC Davis offers residency programs in several areas pertinent to wildlife health, including free-ranging wildlife health, zoological medicine, and pathology.

 Most students enroll in a four-year program leading to the Ph.D. that emphasizes wildlife health and advanced research training in an appropriate academic discipline.
 Past students have received doctorate degrees in comparative pathology, epidemiology, ecology, genetics and pharmacology and toxicology.
 Students can choose one of our faculty members as their major professor for their masters thesis.